 The current quarterly dividend is 0.8, annually 3.2, which gives a yield of 1.6%.
 This equals a payout ratio of about 40%.
 I expect the dividend to continue to grow for many years.
 The dividend growth (CAGR) has been 11% over the last decade.

 The dividend history looks like this (per share):

-Accenture ends their fiscal year in August, thus the latest quarterly report are 2Q 2020 that ended 29th of February.
+Accenture ends their fiscal year in August, thus the latest quarterly report is 2Q 2020 that ended 29th of February.
 2Q showed an EPS of 1.91, a 10% increase from the previous year.
 Bookings were high: consulting bookings of $7.2billion and outsourcing bookings of $7.0 billion.
 However, this was before Covid-19 but I suspect the disruption from the virus is somewhat low.
 Nevertheless, an annualized EPS of about 8 gives a P/E of 25, not cheap by any standard and gives a low margin of safety.
-But considering the growth and the quality of the business I’m a buyer on any meaningful pullbacks in the share price.
-I added a little in March during the pandemic, in hindsight I should have bought more (hindsight is a beautiful thing…).
+But considering the growth and the quality of the business, I’m a buyer on any meaningful pullbacks in the share price.
+I added a little in March during the pandemic, in hindsight, I should have bought more (hindsight is a beautiful thing…).

 I anticipate little to no disruption from the pandemic long-term, even though management lowered their guidance for 2020 from 7% growth to 4.5%.
-On the contrary, I believe businesses will invest more into technology that enables employees to work from home, which should boost demand for many of the services of Accenture.
+On the contrary, I believe businesses will invest more in technology that enables employees to work from home, which should boost demand for many of the services of Accenture.
 For example, on the latest earnings call CEO Julie Sweet mentioned an example where a company wanted to implement communication tools for thousands of employees in just over a week.

 - Accenture is big, growth will abate in the future.